zuozhenggh/learning-library/solutions-library/ebs-migrate/deploy/deploy.md

     Click **Next**.

-5. Specify a hostname and domain name for your web entry point.
+5. Specify a host name and domain name for your web entry point.

     ![](./images/3.png " ")

     Click **Next**.

-6. After reviewing all of the details, you can click **Submit** to begin provisioning the new instance on Cloud Manager from the backup you created in Lab 4.
+6. After reviewing all the details, you can click **Submit** to begin provisioning the new instance on Cloud Manager from the backup you created in Lab 4.

     ![](./images/4.png " ")

     After approximately 1-1.5 hours, your new EBS instance will finish provisioning and you will have successfully migrated an EBS environment to OCI.

-Congradulations, you have successfully migrated an EBS instance to the EBS Cloud Manager on OCI.
+Congratulations, you have successfully migrated an EBS instance to the EBS Cloud Manager on OCI.

 ## Learn More

 * [Creating a Backup of an On-Premises Oracle E-Business Suite Instance on Oracle Cloud Infrastructure](https://www.oracle.com/webfolder/technetwork/tutorials/obe/cloud/compute-iaas/creating_backup_of_ebs_instance_on_oci/101_backup_oci.html)
 * [Requirements for Oracle E-Business Suite on Oracle Cloud Infrastructure (Doc ID 2438928.1)](https://support.oracle.com/epmos/faces/DocumentDisplay?_afrLoop=97656525609392&id=2438928.1&_afrWindowMode=0&_adf.ctrl-state=1bsk4t5eng_4#S2)

-## Acknowledgements
+## Acknowledgments

 * **Author:** William Masdon, Cloud Engineering
 * **Contributors:**